leppert/pdf-html-extract/README.md

+# This is a fork of [pdf-text-extract](https://github.com/nisaacson/pdf-text-extract)

+It functions identically to `pdf-text-extract` (aside from, you know, outputing HTML instead of plain text), so the original README has be preserved below.
+Just imagine `pdf-html-extract` in place of `pdf-text-extract`, `pdftohtml` in place of `pdftotext` and so on.

 # PDF Text Extract

 Extract text from pdfs that contain searchable pdf text.
 The module is wrapper that calls the `pdftotext` command to perform the actual extraction